 She is also a descendant (by marriage) of Dr. Dorothy Boulding Ferebee - Public Health Pioneer & Black Female Physician, Educator, Civil Rights and Social Justice Activist, International Humanitarian, and, Women, Children and Youth Advocate.
 Dr. Ferebee was also the confidant and personal physician to the National Council of Negro Women/NCNW founder, Mary McLeod Bethune, becoming the Second National President of NCNW; Fourth National VP of the Girl Scouts of the USA; (first African American woman to hold that position); Tenth International President of Alpha Kappa Alpha Sorority, Inc., first Medical Director of AKA's Mississippi Health Project in Mound Bayou, MS, and, ninth past President of the Xi Omega Chapter of AKA in Washington, DC.; Former Chair of the DC Commission on the Status of Women (precursor to the DC Commission for Women) | now featured in the historic Smithsonian National Museum of African American History & Culture (NMAAHC).

 Janice's current project focuses on her aunt, Dr. Ferebee.
 In spite of “life” happening to Dorothy Boulding Ferebee (as it does to us all), she created an impressive body of work as a champion for women and girls of color, and pioneer for female physicians of color, which became part of Janice's inspiration.
 Not only did Janice become an AKA Sorority and club woman, but, her global efforts align with her aunt's extraordinary work.
-It is this amazing woman’s fortitude and vision, along with her mother's powerful example, that Janice writes about to make sure her aunt's legacy is not lost, and, to inspire today’s multicultural women and girls to start imagining and living their own legacies, and, to be the NEXT GENERATION OF WOMEN WARRIORS!
+It is this amazing woman’s fortitude and vision, along with her mother's powerful example, that Janice writes about to make sure her aunt's legacy is not lost, and, to inspire today’s multicultural women and girls to start imagining and living their own legacies, and, to become the NEXT GENERATION OF WOMEN WARRIORS!